rogate16/nlp-python/README.md

+# nlp-python

-A simple natural language processing on Python using NLTK and Keras
+A simple natural language processing example on Python using NLTK and Keras